Jake Fraley’s first major-league homer (with an assist to the eye drops) helps Mariners win nicely vs. Angels

 If Jake Fraley doesn’t have a commercial deal with eye drops in the next week or two, then the marketing folks for Clear Eyes or Visine or Nu Eyes, well, they aren’t doing their jobs properly.

-After dealing with something caught in his right eye that cost him a strike when he asked for timeout to remove it and didn’t get it, making him so uncomfortable at the plate that it required athletic trainer Taylor Bennett to put drops in his eye, Fraley launched his first career homer — a three-run blast to deep right-center — that would eventually be the game-winning hit in the Mariners’ 6-2 victory over the Los Angeles Angels.
+After dealing with something caught in his right eye that cost him a strike when he asked for timeout to remove it and didn’t get it, making him so uncomfortable at the plate that it required athletic trainer Taylor Bennett to put drops in his eye, Fraley launched his first career homer — a three-run blast to deep right-center in fourth inning off Griffin Canning — that would eventually be the game-winning hit in the Mariners’ 6-2 victory over the Los Angeles Angels.

+“I don’t know what it was,” Fraley said of the impediment in his eye.
+“All of the sudden I saw like two of Canning as a I blinked.
+I said, ‘time’ and then stuck my hand up, assuming he didn’t hear me.
+And the I put up my hand up, and he didn’t give it to me.
+And then he threw a strike by me and I was like, ‘jeez.'”

+After taking a few moments to try and get his vision right, Bennett and manager Scott Servais came on the field with the eye drops.

 Fraley’s homer turned a 2-1 deficit into a 4-2 lead that Seattle only added upon in the later innings.